The Iron Mistress: Plot

 In the early 19th century, Jim Bowie leaves his home in the Louisiana bayou to sell lumber in New Orleans.
 He inadvertently offends Narcisse de Bornay by defending the future famous artist James Audubon and is challenged to a duel, but charms his way out of it, and Narcisse becomes his friend.

 Narcisse notices that his sister Judalon has caught Jim's eye and is concerned, knowing how haughty and spoiled she is.
 Henri Contrecourt, a man who has been courting her, kills Narcisse and challenges Jim to a fight, his sword versus Bowie's knife.
 To the surprise of everyone, Jim kills him.
 When Judalon declines Jim's marriage proposal, he returns home and grows wealthy from the cotton business, upsetting Juan Moreno, a wealthy Mississippi cotton grower.

 Later, Jim enters a horse in a race in which there is heavy betting.
 At the race, Jim learns that Judalon has married wealthy Philippe de Cabanal, someone of her own elite social class.
 (Privately, Judalon says she plans to obtain a divorce, a difficult undertaking at the time.)
 Moreno's steed comes a close second, and he and other losing bettors seek to have Jim's horse disqualified, claiming he does not own it.
-Jim produces a bill of sale, but has to travel to Nashville to have the signature of the previous owner verified.
-On the way, Bowie ask a renowned blacksmith to create a special new knife for him; the blacksmith is intrigued by the challenge and uses the remains of a meteorite to help strengthen the blade.
+Jim produces a bill of sale but has to travel to Nashville to have the signature of the previous owner verified.
+On the way, Bowie asks a renowned blacksmith to create a special new knife for him; the blacksmith is intrigued by the challenge and uses the remains of a meteorite to help strengthen the blade.

 Jim learns that Judalon has been seeing Moreno.
 When the last of the losing bettors pay up, he insults Jim's friend, causing a duel to which Jima and Moreno are opposing seconds.
 When the duel ends after the participants miss each other twice, Moreno shoots one man and stabs Jim with his sword; Jim kills Moreno with his new knife.
 Afterward, Judalon tells Jim that she was cultivating Moreno because he had the political influence to obtain a bill of divorcement for her.
 She remains with Phillipe.

 Jim is seriously wounded while traveling to Texas.
 He is nursed back to health by Ursula Veramendi, daughter of the Governor of the Texas province of adjacent Mexico.

 When he returns to New Orleans to wrap up his affairs, he encounters Judalon and Phillippe aboard a luxurious steamboat.
 Phillippe has lost his money playing against card sharps.
 Jim exposes one of the cheaters and returns Philippe's money to him.
 Judalon then tells Philippe that she is leaving him for Jim.
 Both Philippe and Bloody Jack Sturdevant come to kill Jim and unintentionally murder each other instead.
 When Judalon shows no regret at all for her husband's death, Jim abandons her, throws his knife into the river and marries Ursula.